chainloaded/chainloaded/README.md

 ### Offensive security
 -🟢 Participating in various Capture-The-Flag (CTF) programs such as HackTheBox
--🟢 Performing web hacking in various emulated environments
+-🟢 Performing web hacking in simulated environments
 -🟢 Building Red Team offensive software for the Windows OS
 -🟢 Implementing multiple proof-of-concepts for Kernel mode rootkits and UEFI-based bootkits
 -🟢 Low-level exploit development